madlib-lang/madlib/docs/INTERFACES.md

 }
 ```

 Now we need not care about how `inspect` will be constrained for the types contained in the tuple.
-The `inspect` method will be dispatched to the right implementation, based on the concrete types the method is called with &mdash; So, `inspect(#[1, true])` would respectively call the method from `Inspect Integer` and `Inspect Boolean`.
+The `inspect` method will be dispatched to the right implementation, based on the concrete types the method is called with &mdash; So, `inspect(#[1, true])` would respectively call the method from `Show Integer` and `Show Boolean`.